radrich/richarmstrong.net/pages/privacy.md

 We have the discretion to update this privacy policy at any time.
 When we do, we will revise the updated date at the bottom of this page.
 We encourage you to frequently check this page for any changes and to stay informed about how we collect, use, handle, and protect your information.
 You acknowledge and agree that it is your responsibility to review this privacy policy periodically and become aware of modifications.

 ## Your acceptance of these terms
-By using taptapkaboom.com, TapTapKaboom School, and/or purchasing products and services from us, you signify your acceptance of this policy.
+By using richarmstrong.net, TapTapKaboom School, and/or purchasing products and services from us, you signify your acceptance of this policy.
 Your continued use of, and participation in, our events, products and services following the posting of changes to this policy will be deemed as your acceptance of those changes.

 ## Contacting Us

 If you would like to know what information of yours is stored, or to request removal of information, or if there are any questions regarding this privacy policy, you may contact us using the information below:

-rich@taptapkaboom.com
+heyricharmstrong@gmail.com

 or

-TapTapKaboom
+Rich Armstrong
-Beethovenstraat 4
+Breestraat 65
-1501BB
+Koog aan de Zaan
-Zaandam
+1541 EC
 The Netherlands

 ## Last update

-This privacy policy was last updated on **01 December 2020**
+This privacy policy was last updated on **2 April 2024**